Accutane (isotretinoin) in Pregnancy

-EXTREME CAUTION: Accutane (isotretinoin) interferes with normal fetal development and can cause severe and potentially life-threatening birth defects.
-In the fetus, isotretinoin disrupts normal brain development, hinders heart and immune system development, can deform the ears, face, and head, and can result in death of the unborn child.
+EXTREME CAUTION: Isotretinoin (Accutane®) interferes with fetal development and causes severe and life-threatening birth defects.
+In the fetus, isotretinoin disrupts normal brain development, hinders heart and immune system development, can deform the ears/face/head, and can result in death of the unborn child.

 In the mother, isotretinoin might increase the chance of developing inflammatory bowel disease (IBD) as well as experiencing depressive and suicidal thoughts.